 There are various links between these princes and those who were so fiercely indicted one canto prior in Purgatorio 6.
 Here too Dante begins to delineate his theory of heredity, of what we can inherit from our parents (mostly from our fathers, truthfully).
-Sordello’s emphasis on the physical features of the princes, at times amusing (the “nasetto” or “small-nosed” prince of Purg.
-7.103 versus “colui dal maschio naso”—he of “manly nose”—in Purg.
-7.113 and the “nasuto” or “large-nosed” man of Purg.
-7.124), plays into the discussion of heredity and indirectly addresses issues regarding the construction of masculinity.
+We note Sordello’s emphasis on the physical features of the princes, at times amusing: the “nasetto” or “small-nosed” prince of Purgatorio 7.103 versus “colui dal maschio naso” — he of “manly nose” — in Purgatorio 7.113 and the “nasuto” or “large-nosed” man of Purgatorio 7.124.
+These distinct noses play into the discussion of heredity and indirectly address issues regarding the construction of masculinity.

 Rade volte risurge per li rami l’umana probitate; e questo vole quei che la dà, perché da lui si chiami.
 (Purg.
 121-23)

 How seldom human worth ascends from branch to branch, and this is willed by Him who grants that gift, that one may pray to Him for it!